AttractMore/AttractMore9/content/work/a-place-in-bubion.md

 metaDesc: "A modern and sophisticated website for a holiday cottage in Bubión, Southern Spain.
 Good use of photography and simple navigation.
 Fast & mobile friendly."
 text: "The holiday cottage market is very competitive and the previous site did not do justice to this lovely place.
 We were engaged to carry out a complete redesign of the website for a holiday let in Southern Spain to give it a modern, more appealing look."
 link: "/work/a-place-in-bubion/"
+ctaText: "Get in touch about a better website"
 imageMain: "holiday-bubion-4x3.jpg"
 image: "holidaycottagealpujarras.jpg"
 mobileImage: "holidaycottagealpujarras-mobile_gii6nj.png"